Shmoo137/Lecture-Notes/README.md

 - 8.13 Realization of the famous Shor algorithm in a real quantum computer
 - 8.14 Quantum support vector machine enhanced by a quantum device
 - 8.15 Variational optimization of quantum circuits

+### Folder `tex_files` contains:
+- `arXiv_v1.zip` - zipped complete set of tex files and associated ones being a basis for the arXiv v1 submission (we recommend loading it with Overleaf).

 ### Moreover, folder `colors` contains:
 - `colors_dict.pkl` - pickled dictionary with our RGB-coded five main colors (green, purple, yellow, orange, blue) and their three shades (dark, medium, light),